Leon Kellner: Academic career

-When philologist Jakob Schipper retired from the University of Vienna in 1913, Kellner was considered to be his successor, but the university left the post vacant rather than accept Kellner, an active proponent of Zionism.
+When philologist Jakob Schipper retired from the University of Vienna in 1913, Kellner was considered to be his successor.
+But the university left the post vacant rather than accept Kellner, an active proponent of Zionism.

 Zionism

-In 1896 Kellner became a friend and assistant to Theodor Herzl, a political activist and founder of the World Zionist Organization.
+In 1896 Kellner became a friend and assistant to Theodor Herzl, a political activist and founder of the Zionist Organization.
 Kellner also became active in the Jüdischnationale Partei or Jewish National Party.
-He contributed to Herzl's weekly publication, Die Welt, under the name, Leo Rafael.
+He contributed to Herzl's weekly publication, Die Welt, for which he first wrote under his own name and later the pseudonym Leo Rafaels.